egel-lang/egel-lang.github.io/SEMANTICS.md

 **Notes:** Yes, these are thunks or heap allocated stack frames.
 No, this isn't done with CPS since CPS is a transformation, not an evaluation strategy/model.

-**More:** Egel also supports exceptions which is a natural extension of this model.
+**More:** Egel also supports exception handling which is a natural extension of this model.
 </body>
 </html>